quickwit-oss/quickwit/docs/tutorials/configure-aws-env.md

 ---
 title: Set up your AWS S3 environment
 sidebar_position: 3
 ---

 To let Quickwit access your AWS S3 buckets and form a cluster, you need two things: first setup your credentials and region and then set up network rules so that instances can communicate between them.

-## Credentials and region
+## Credentials
 To let Quickwit store your indexes on AWS S3, you need to define three environment variables:
 - `AWS_ACCESS_KEY_ID`
 - `AWS_SECRET_ACCESS_KEY`